tristan-weil/ansible-role-verify_artifact/README.md

 An Ansible Role that helps to verify an artifact for Debian and OpenBSD.

-There are three methods:
+There are four methods:
+    - by retrieving the checksum file
     - by retrieving the signature of the artifact
     - by retrieving the checksum file with the signature
     - by retrieving the checksum file and the signature of the checksum file

 ## Role Variables